Marginal/XPlane2Blender/XPlaneReadme.txt

 Meshes:
  - Use faces with 3 or 4 edges.
  - In the "Texture Face" panel (available in "UV Face Select" mode):
     - "Tex" button controls whether the face has a texture.
+      Create a .bmp or .png file in an image editor progran.
+Height and width must be powers of two (eg 256, 512, etc).
+Draw all the textures required by the scenery onto it.
+Areas of the texture that are coloured magenta or that have Alpha transparency (png files only) will be transparent when displayed in X-Plane.
-Use a "UV Image Editor" window to control mapping of the texture to the face.
+      Use a "UV Image Editor" window to control mapping of the texture bitmap to the face.
     - "Collision" button controls whether the face is "hard" (ie landable on) in X-Plane.
+Only works for faces with 4 edges.
     - "Tiles" button turns off depth-testing.
 Use this for all horizontal faces to prevent nasty artifacts when displayed in X-Plane.